microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

      - One number
      - One special character that is not "\" or "-"

-Save your user name and password, because you will use this information to sign in to the VM later.
+Save your user name and password, because you will use this information to sign-in to the VM later.

-8. In the **Subscription** drop-down menu, select your subscription.
+8. In the **Subscription** drop-down menu, select your current Azure Subscription.
+Most users will only have one but it's possible to have many.
 9. In the **Resource Group** section, leave **Create New** selected, and then enter a name of your choice for the resource group in the field below; for example, **DataScienceGroup1**.

-A resource group in Azure is a container for the resources used to run an application.
-Resource groups help administrators organize monitoring, access control, provisioning, and billing.
-Generally, items in one resource group are intended to have the same lifecycle, so you can easily deploy, update, and delete them as a group.
+A [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview) in Azure is a container used to run an application.
+Resource Groups help developers organize and control their solutions such as monitoring, access control, provisioning, active development vs stable production channels, and billing.
+Generally, items in one Resource Group are intended to have the same lifecycle, so you can easily deploy, update, and delete them as a group.

 10. In the **Location** drop-down menu, ensure that a geographically close location is chosen.
 11. Click **OK**.